OUR OIL SERVICES

 Renewable Oil Services Limited are the UK’s largest supplier of oil products and oil exchange services to the wind turbine industry covering both the onshore and offshore wind markets.

-The company, formally known as Peter Lonsdorfer UK Limited, have been carrying out gearbox and hydraulic oil exchanges on wind turbines across the UK and Ireland for over 10 years using their specialised oil pump trucks.
+The company, have been carrying out gearbox and hydraulic oil exchanges on wind turbines across the UK and Ireland for over 10 years using their specialised oil pump trucks.
 Back in 2013 they were the first company worldwide to carry out a vessel-mounted combined gear and hydraulic oil exchange on an offshore wind turbine using their own specially designed and manufactured vesselmounted pumping system

 Specialised trucks and offshore units are fully bunded and have an in-house developed oil heating and filtration system.
 This system allows the company to pre-filter and heat the new gear oil products to between 40ºc and 55ºc, allowing them to pump the viscous 320ct new gear oil products up 180 metre hoses to the nacelle and into the gearbox.
 With truck or vessel in place at the base of the turbine, they start with winching hoses up to the nacelle.
 From there they connect the waste oil hose and pumping system to the gearbox drain point (or points) and drain the full system of the old oil.